igneus/gly/README.md

 If you plan to use `gly preview`, ensure that you have a working installation of `gregorio` and `lualatex`.

+If you also plan to use the gly->lilypond translation, install the [lygre][lygre] gem.
+(This feature is currently only for the brave.
+But better support is planned.)

 ## Usage